zhanghaijason/OIDv4_ToolKit/README.md

 <h1> Second fork fom theAIGuysCode</h1>
+I added sample_validation.py

     A problem I found in google image dataset is that sometimnes there is not enought data in validation set.
 For example, when you use the command
     ```bash
     python3 main.py downloader --Traffic_light --type_csv validation --limit 100
     ```

 You may find that the data images in validation group is less than 20 (Tried this on Sep, 2020).
 So I think it is convenient to download all the dataset in train, using
     ```bash
     python3 main.py downloader --Traffic_light --type_csv train --limit 100
     ```
 And use a python script to automatically sample 20% data to validation dataset by using
      ```bash
     python3 sample_validation.py
     ```